Social Order Maintenance Act

 Article 3

-If the Act is amended after an offense has been committed, it shall be subject to the amended act.
-In the event that the original act is more favorable to the offender, whichever is more favorable shall apply.
+If the Act is amended after an offense has been committed, it shall be subject to the amended Act.
+If the original act is more favorable to the offender, whichever is more favorable shall apply.

 Article 4